-Effective January 1, 2012, amendments to the Common Interest Development Open Meeting Act (Civil Code §1363.05) clarify several key aspects of board meeting processes and decision-making.
+Effective January 1, 2013, amendments to the Common Interest Development Open Meeting Act (now Civil Code §§4900, et seq.) clarify several key aspects of board meeting processes and decision-making.
 Among the clarifications: the law establishes that executive sessions are board meetings that require posted notice and agendas.
 However, the notice for executive sessions (two days) will be only half of the notice required for open meetings (four days).
 Conference call protocols (which are likely to become more commonly used) are now specified in statute.
 Finally, board discussions and decision-making by email are expressly prohibited unless necessary to address emergencies and, even in that case, only with unanimous consent to the emergency email decision by all directors.

 While some express dismay at being forced away from their computer screens and smart phones and daily, if not hourly, involvement by email in association affairs, the new legislation also may permit paving the way for greater efficiency and organization in conducting business, increased interest in attending well-agendized, transparent meetings, and an appropriate adjustment of member and director expectations of themselves and each other.
 Further, the new amendments to the CID Open Meeting Act encourage better handling of confidential items of business and diffuse some of the intense disputes surrounding currently debatable aspects of open and executive session meeting procedures.
 And so, while in some aspects the new amendments might be perceived to be a burden especially by boards who meet quarterly or who actively use email to conduct association business between meetings it also creates opportunities that can facilitate better operations.